CQCL/tierkreis/docs/source/worker/external_workers.md

 A TypeSpec file can be used to define the inputs and outputs of the tasks in your workers.
 Tierkreis is restricted to a subset of the full specification:

-- Interfaces: defining the available tasks in your worker
+- Interfaces: defining the available tasks in your worker.
+Currently, Tierkreis allows only **one** interface definition for a worker, which **must** have the same name as the directory it is placed in.
 - Models: to define the types of the task in- and outputs Additionally, you may use the `@portmapping` decorator on models to indicate tasks with multiple outputs.

-For example you could define the following interface in `namespace.tsp`
+For example you could define the following interface in `TestNamespace/namespace.tsp`

 ```tsp
 @portmapping